 The Theater of Modern Philosophy: A Review of Alain Badiou, Rhapsody for the Theatre.
 Translated by Bruno Bosteels.
 New York and London: Verso, 2013.

 As the English translations of Alain Badiou’s work consolidate themselves in the lists of Verso and Bloomsbury, it becomes increasingly important to orient engagements with the work in quasi-political terms that, sadly, have little to do with the truth-seeking aims of philosophy.
 When even the discreetly experimental interests of an admittedly coterie journal become the target of hoaxes, one may well say that a thinker has ‘arrived’ in the unfortunate, sensationalist sense.
 And with this arrival comes the need to mount political, rather than philosophical, defenses.
 The extraordinary “Rhapsody for the Theatre” mounts, as part of its philosophical defense of the theater, a politically aware defense of its own philosophical contingency.
 In order for the philosophical ‘I’ to maintain its fragile defense of a Theater (which “summons the spectator at the impasse of a form of thought”) against ‘theater’ (whose public “are marked with an identitarian sign”), it frames the narrative as, in part, a dialogue with an Empiricist, who demands substantial, ‘concrete’ examples of the Theatre (“My lists, my lists!”).
-The text maintains, in the philosophical form of the dialogue, an awareness that such erstwhile Platonism is bound to get one into trouble in the theater of the Philosophical Academe.
+The text maintains, in the philosophical form of the dialogue, an awareness that such erstwhile Platonism is bound to get one into trouble in the theater of academic philosophy.
 But if its 2008 translation for Theatre Survey could anticipate this problem through a nuanced integration of forms (it draws on, amongst others, the fragment, the treatise and the dialogue), its republication, by Verso, in 2013 demands a political defense to be mounted on its behalf.
 Notably, the decision to append five minor texts to the “Rhapsody” seems motivated more by the demands of philosophical publishing than for the needs of any particular audience.
 Nor does it contribute a more comprehensive philosophical defense than that of the Rhapsody itself.
 These texts, which from the ‘Art and Philosophy’ thesis of Handbook of Inaesthetics (“Theatre and Philosophy”) through the historical reflections on theater in the second half of the 20th Century to the considerations of Badiou’s own work for the theater, seem rather more to defuse, than enrich, the philosophical potential of the original Rhapsody.

 This said, the increased circulation of the Rhapsody is only to be encouraged, particularly when it comes to thinking about the proper place of ‘place’ in Badiou’s oeuvre.
 Badiou begins Theory of the Subject, perhaps the first of his masterworks, by returning to Hegel, and the question of alienation, which resolves the separation of an identity from itself with synthesis, and scission, which doesn’t.
 He brings these terms together by considering how both are treatments of placedness.
 Assuming that something is, it is always both in itself (A) and in its placement (Ap).
 “What is the meaning of the something-in-itself and the something-for-the-other?
 Pure identity and placed identity; the letter and the space in which it is marked; theory and practice.”
 Placement, situation, world: Badiou’s language is spatially marked.
 But the space is always circumscribed by its use, in the performance of a Subject, responding to an Event, relating to a State.
 If the terminology of the three ‘great’ works (Theory of the Subject, Being and Event, Logics of Worlds) is not always consistent with that of the Theatre, readers of Badiou’s Rhapsody for Theatre will recognize that the elements he designates for the latter have their corollaries in the former: